13 Green Kitchens To Give You Inspiration In 2021

 Over the past year, we have seen green kitchens grow in popularity - a lovely alternative to the deep blue (which we all still love!).

 With Dulux choosing a soft subtle green ("tranquil dawn") as their 2020 colour of the year, we can only see this trend continuing to grow.

 So if you are considering choosing a green kitchen, then we have picked out our favourites to give you some inspiration....from pale sage green to deep olive, there is something for everyone!

-If you are thinking about a new kitchen in the near future and need some help finding a local kitchen showroom, we can match you with the most suitable ones for your project.
+If you are thinking about a new kitchen in the near future and need some help finding a local kitchen designer, we can match you with the most suitable ones for your project.

 1. Warming green shaker style kitchen

-We adore this green kitchen by Sustainable Kitchens, painted in Warm Smoke by Farrow and Ball.
+We adore this green kitchen by Sustainable Kitchens, painted in Green Smoke by Farrow and Ball.
 It's such a bright and uplifting shade of green, which looks perfect teamed with the white metro tiles, marble worktop and brass handles.

 This for us is such a great alternative if you are looking for something a bit different to the deep blue that has been popular over the past few years.

 Green kitchen by Sustainable Kitchens, painted in Green Smoke by Farrow & Ball

 We think this calming shade of green works perfectly with the light grey cabinets in the home of Insta account @building_the_forever_home.